krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_01_Deploy_Basic_Configs.md

 ```

-This is assigning the value of "ntc" to the built-in Ansible variable called `ansible_ssh_pass` which is used as the password to login to your devices.
+This is assigning the value of "ntc" to the built-in Ansible variable called `ansible_ssh_pass` which is used as the password to log in to your devices.

 ##### Step 4